 Many people, including Christians, choose bankruptcy as the quickest and/or the easiest way out of their debt problems.
 However, the Bible does not condone bankruptcy as an option.
 Psalm 37:21 says that a wicked person “borrows and does not repay.”
 Therefore, as a general rule, Christians should pay whatever they owe.
-Nevertheless, there may be extreme circumstances when bankruptcy is the only practical alternative, although the Bible does not mention such an alternative.
-Examples of extreme circumstances would include long-term unemployment, catastrophic medical expenses, etc.
+Nevertheless, there may be circumstances when bankruptcy is the only practical alternative, although the Bible does not mention such an alternative.
+Examples of such circumstances would include long-term unemployment, catastrophic medical expenses, etc.

-The vast majority of people who have debts could eliminate them without declaring bankruptcy, by taking the following steps:
+The vast majority of people who have debts may be able to eliminate them without declaring bankruptcy if they take the following steps:

 2. Prepare a modest financial budget.
-Your budget should reflect your desire to get out of debt and, therefore, it should demonstrate your willingness to substantially reduce your discretionary spending for such things as eating out, gifts for others, vacations, etc. Reducing discretionary spending will give you more money to pay your nondiscretionary obligations such as mortgage or rent payments, utility bills, etc. Furthermore, even some so-called nondiscretionary expense such as food can be reduced significantly by making adjustments in your eating habits.
+Your budget should reflect your desire to get out of debt and, therefore, it should demonstrate your willingness to substantially reduce your discretionary spending for such things as eating out, gifts for others, vacations, etc. Reducing discretionary spending will give you more money to pay your nondiscretionary obligations such as mortgage or rent payments, utility bills, etc. Furthermore, even some so-called nondiscretionary expense such as food can be reduced significantly by making adjustments in your lifestyle.
 [Note: For suggestions that may help you find ways to reduce your spending, refer to our articles under the category of “Spending Money.”]

 4. Prioritize your debt payments.
-The best financial strategy is to pay more than the minimum, particularly on debts with the highest interest rates, because this will cut interest expenses the most.
+The best financial strategy is to pay more than the minimum, particularly on debts with the highest interest rates, because this will reduce interest expenses the most.
 On the other hand, there may be a psychological benefit from paying off debts with the lowest balances first, because this will more quickly reduce the number of debts and give you a feeling of making faster progress.

 5. Stay in contact with your creditors.
-If you are having difficulty making even the minimum required payments on time, call the creditor to explain your situation.
+If you are having difficulty making even the minimum required payments on time, contact the creditor to explain your situation.
 Most creditors will be more patient if you keep them informed, and they may be willing to waive your penalties, cut your interest rate, and/or adjust the billing cycle for your account.

 6. Additional income may be necessary, at least temporarily.
 If you are married and only one of you has an income-producing job, it may be beneficial for the other spouse to get an income-producing job, at least until most of the debts are paid.
-If the spouse who has been unemployed can’t get a job that provides sufficient additional income after taking into consideration the added expenses that would be incurred as a result of having the job, it may be necessary for the spouse who is already employed to get a temporary part-time job, in addition to their regular job.
+If the spouse who has been unemployed cannot get a job that provides sufficient additional income after taking into consideration the added expenses that would be incurred as a result of having the job, it may be necessary for the spouse who is already employed to get a temporary part-time job, in addition to their regular job.

 7. Decide if it would be worthwhile for you to sell one or more of your major assets.
 Such assets may include one of your cars or even your house.
 Certainly, selling a house to move into a less expensive house or an apartment is a difficult decision for most people.
 Nevertheless, sometimes it is necessary to do so to obtain enough money from the sale and/or from the reduction in both monthly payments and housing-related expenses to help substantially reduce your debts.

-9. Pray that God will enable you to maintain a self-disciplined lifestyle.
+9. Pray that God will help you to maintain a self-disciplined lifestyle.
 One of the characteristics of the fruit of the Spirit mentioned in Galatians 5:22-23 is self-control.
 Even if you learn how to make prudent financial decisions, your success will depend primarily on the extent to which you practice self-control when spending, as well as when using credit.
-Self-control won’t guarantee success in your financial affairs, but the lack of self-control will virtually guarantee that you will be considerably less successful in managing your finances than you otherwise could be.
+Self-control will not guarantee success in your financial affairs, but the lack of self-control will virtually guarantee that you will be considerably less successful in managing your finances than you otherwise could be.